Dessira/dezra/backend/README.md

-# Perishables Inventory Management API
+# Items Inventory Management API

-A FastAPI-based backend system for managing perishable inventory items, user registration, and shop profiles.
+A FastAPI-based backend system for managing inventory items, user registration, and shop profiles.
 It supports JWT authentication and provides RESTful endpoints for managing users, shops, and items.

 ## Features